datastackacademy/data-engineering-101/week_1/ep3/README.md

 ## Goals for Today
 - Learn the tools and flow of GitHub
-- Practice the GitHub setup used in Data Stack Academy's weekly code reveiws
+- Practice the GitHub setup used in Data Stack Academy's weekly code reviews